diku-dk/Open-Full-Jaw/README.md

 # Open-Full-Jaw Dataset Repository
-> An open-access dataset and nearly-automated pipeline for generating finite element models of the human jaw
+> An open-access dataset and nearly-automated pipeline for generating finite element models of the human jaw ([ link to the article](https://www.sciencedirect.com/science/article/pii/S0169260722003911) )

 ### Table of contents
 * [Motivation](#motivation)